List of Descriptive Words and Phrases For Book Reviews

 clean

-clean language or humour does not offend people, especially because it doesnot involve sex
+clean language or humor does not offend people, especially because it does not involve sex

 compendious